 cat $i | jq -r '.messages[].msg' | grep 'beacon>'; done

-We suppressed sensitive target information in the examples above.
-It is interesting to note that good detection practices would alert to several of the listed commands, such as using -accepteula to run SysInternals tools.
-It is also possible to see that Conti used MEGA (formerly megaupload) for some of his activities.
-Whether this behavior still remains in the current incursions of the group is unclear.
+We have suppressed sensitive target information in the examples above.
+It is interesting to note that good detection practices would alert you to several of the commands listed, such as the use of -accepteula to run SysInternals tools.
+You can also see that Conti used MEGA (formerly megaupload) for some of his activities.
+We don't know if this behavior is still present in the group's current incursions.

 Source code and builder

-The hardest blow against the criminal group came on March 1st with the leak of the ransomware's source code accompanied by its builder (the executable used to generate the final version that will be sent to victims).
+The hardest blow to the criminal group came on March 1st, when the source code of the ransomware was leaked, along with its builder (the executable used to generate the final version that will be sent to the victims).

 This content is protected by a password that the user ContiLeaks provided to a small group of researchers.
-A second version was released shortly thereafter, this time without the password, which omitted the ransomware code and its main functions.
-Because of the choice of a deprecated encryption protocol, it was possible to use this second version to extract the protected content of the complete leak.
-Within that content, the builder is protected by a second, as yet undiscovered password.
+Shortly afterwards, a second version was released, this time without a password, which omitted the ransomware code and its main functions.
+Due to the choice of a deprecated encryption protocol, it was possible to use this second version to extract the protected content of the complete leak.
+Within this content, the builder is protected by a second, as yet undiscovered password.

-It is likely that new ransomware groups and low-skill malicious actors will leverage the Conti source code to generate their own versions of this malware.
-For this reason, we will not share where to get the full leak or how to extract its contents without the password.
+It's likely that new ransomware groups and low-skill malicious actors will take advantage of Conti's source code to generate their own versions of this malware.
+For this reason, we won't share where to get the full leak or how to extract its contents without the password.
 Minimally competent researchers will be able to obtain this information easily.

 Conclusion

 This is still a developing situation.
-The analysis of so much material, whether in the form of code or in the form of chat logs, will take time.
-It seems that the leaker of the information has not yet been discovered by the group and should continue to publish information from Conti.
-We will keep everyone updated on our research involving this material and share as much information as possible with the security community.
+Analyzing so much material, whether in the form of code or chat logs, will take time.
+It seems that the leaker has not yet been discovered by the group and will continue to publish information from Conti.
+We will keep everyone updated on our research involving these materials, sharing as much information as possible with the security community.

 For those who want to work directly with the leaks, you can download the compressed files at hxxps://share[.]vx-underground[.]org/Conti/.
-English translations of materials are available at the following GitHub addresses:
+Translations of materials into English are available at the following GitHub addresses:

 https://github.com/west-wind/conti-leaks